Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch03_Parallel_and_perpendicular_lines.md

 (Distancia más corta entre dos líneas paralelas) **Shortest distance between two parallel lines**: given two parallel lines, the shortest distance possible between them, is the perpendicular distance between them, i.e. a perpendicular line that passes through both parallel lines, is used to measure this shortest distance, as the distance between the two intersections of the perpendicular line with the two parallel lines.

-> Process to find the shortest distance between two parallel lines
+> Algorithm to find the shortest distance between two parallel lines
 >
 > 1. Pick a point in one of the two parallel lines, name it $A$.
 > 2. Apply the Process to find the shortest distance between a point and a line, using $A$ as a point, and the line is the other parallel line that does not contain $A$.
 The result is the shortest distance between the two parallel lines.